Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 that is, in view of the above notation and results,

 This finishes the proof of the proposition. \end{proof}

 We can use the results of this section to give analogous results for the modified sequences.
-Indeed, combine the proposition \ref{BT12} and \ref{BT11}, it is not difficult to see that we again have
+Indeed, combine the proposition \ref{BT12} and \ref{BT11}, it is not difficult to notice that we again have

 \begin{theorem} For any integers $m_{1},...,m_{d}>n\geq 0$, and $r\geq 1$, we have

 \end{theorem}

 By analogy, let us denote the first column of the determinant $R_{n}^{\left( r\right) }$ by $\mathbb{Q}$.
 If we replace this last vector by $\mathbb{ \check{P}}$, and denote the resulting determinant by $\check{R}_{n}^{\left( r\right) }$, we then obtain the following